 A spot of touch-up paint now and then may take a few minutes and save hours of rust repair ten years from now.
-Read on for step by step instructions, or check out our YouTube video tutorial.
+Read on for step by step instructions, or check out our video tutorial below.

 You’ll need the following materials for this job: